-This page was last reviewed on November 25, 2015.
+This page was last reviewed on June 22, 2017.

-The Cumberland Community Forest is Cumberland community park made up of 60 hectares of forest land located southwest of the village centre.
+The Cumberland Community Forest is a Cumberland community park made up of 110 hectares of forest land located southwest of the village centre.
 The historic No. 2 Mine and No. 3 Mine (Union Colliery Mine) sites are located in the Community Forest.
 The park borders Coal Creek Historic Park to the west.

 The park is the gateway to the legendary trail system, popular with riders, walkers, and runners.
-Since 2013, the Village and the United Riders of Cumberland have been working with private land owners to develop recreational trail land use agreements.